The four dimensional Yang--Mills partition function in the vicinity of the vacuum: The partition function about the vacuum

-\begin{remark}\rm Before embarking upon the proof we note that in our opinion the particular value $\frac{11}{20}>0$ of the exponents in these integral expressions is not important because it is a just the consequence of one of the possible (namely $\zeta$-function combined with heat kernel) regularization procedures over one of the possible (namely $(S^4,g_R)$ i.e. the one-point conformal) compactifications of $(\R^4,\eta)$.
-Only its sign, namely that it is positive, bears relevance.
-Indeed, this exponent does not have to always assume a positive value because of some {\it a priori} reason.
-For example in the case of the flat torus $T^4$ the corresponding exponent turns out to be $-\frac{9}{2}<0$ leading to a completely different situation; e.g. the {\bf Monotonicity principles} break down due to this negative scaling.
+\begin{remark}\rm Before embarking upon the proof we note that the particular value $-1<-\frac{11}{20}<0$ of the exponents in these integral expressions is not important because it is just the consequence of one of the possible (namely $\zeta$-function combined with heat kernel) regularization procedures carried over one of the possible (namely $(S^4,g_R)$ i.e. the one-point conformal) compactifications of $(\R^4,\eta)$.
+Only its sign, namely that it is negative, bears relevance.
+Indeed, this exponent does not have to always assume a negative value because of some {\it a priori} reason.
+For example in the case of the flat torus $T^4$ the corresponding exponent turns out to be $0<\frac{9}{2}<5$ leading to a completely different situation; e.g. the {\bf Monotonicity principles} break down due to the opposite scaling of the integrals.
 These oddities are related with lacking a good measure in infinite dimensions, see the Appendix. \end{remark}

-{\it Proof}.
-Since the spectrum of the Laplacian over a compact Riemannian manifold $(M,g)$ is non-negative real and discrete, one sets
+\begin{proof} Since the spectrum of the Laplacian over a compact Riemannian manifold $(M,g)$ is non-negative real and discrete, one sets

 and observes that this function can be meromorphically continued over the whole complex plane (cf. e.g. \cite[Theroem 5.2]{ros}) having no pole at $s=0\in\C$.
 A formal calculation then convinces us that the regularized rank and the determinant of the Laplacian should be ${\rm rk'}\:\Delta_k:=\zeta_{\Delta_k}(0)$ and ${\rm det'}\Delta_k :={\rm e}^{-\zeta '_{\Delta_k}(0)}$ yielding ${\rm rk'}(c\Delta_k)= \zeta_{\Delta_k}(0)$ and ${\rm det'}(c\Delta_k)= c^{\zeta_{\Delta_k}(0)}{\rm e}^{-\zeta '_{\Delta_k}(0)}$.